basmatamer/WikiArt-Classification/ReadMe.txt

 	10. Ukiyo_e

 *Note that we took a look at the paper that uses this dataset.
 It's titled as:
-	'Ceci n’est pas une pipe: A Deep Convolutional Network for Fine-art Paintings Classi?cation',Center of Image and Signal Processing, Faculty of Computer Science & Information Technology, University of Malaya, Kuala Lumpur, Malaysia
+	'Ceci nâ€™est pas une pipe: A Deep Convolutional Network for Fine-art Paintings Classi?cation',Center of Image and Signal Processing, Faculty of Computer Science & Information Technology, University of Malaya, Kuala Lumpur, Malaysia
 (Referenced in the poster)
 * We tried building their architecture which is based on Alexnet but unfortunately it gave exhaustion error due to memory problems since it's very deep.
 As a result we relied more on pretrained models on Imagenet.
-(More details of this architecture are in the poster)
+(More details of this architecture are in the poster: https://drive.google.com/file/d/1-qC2MC5xIN-l1Uqq_ied6Y32FgrZWfVW/view?usp=sharing)